Daughters with narcissistic mothers are fighting back in ways that no one sees.

 My children didn’t bond with their adoptive family, and it didn’t go well, but I have to believe it was the lesser of two evils.

-I would choose men that treated me the same way mother did, to fill that void.
+I would choose men who treated me the same way mother did, to fill the void.

-Being treated that way was familiar to me because that abuse is what home feels like.
+Being treated this way was familiar to me because that kind of abusive interaction is what home feels like.

 By signing those papers to give up my children, it gave them one thing I never had.

-A piece of paper may change your name and make you live with some people until you’re 18, but after that, you’re free.
+A piece of paper may change your name and make you live with some people until you’re eighteen, but after that, you’re free.

 I patiently waited fifteen years to see and speak to my children.